Cigoler/product-catalog/src/content/products/094-shadow-light-holder.md

 ---
 title: 'Shadow Light Holder'
-description: 'Generic holder that is used to hold the shadow plates.
+description: 'Generic holder that is used to hold the Shadow Plates.
 Can also be found in the collections page on Patreon.
 Tealight.
 LED tealight or Bauble light option.'
 category: 'Generic'
 catalogue number: '094'
 tags: [